conoro/hugo.conoroneill.com/content/post/unemployed-in-greenland.md

 comment: false
 ---

-<div style="clear:both;"></div>I was watching The Princess Bride for the gazillionth time the other night and had forgotten how many great one liners it has.
+I was watching The Princess Bride for the gazillionth time the other night and had forgotten how many great one liners it has.
 So the next few postings are all going to have completely unrelated titles from that movie.

 Last year I bought a Hauppauge WinTV PVR-350 video capture card.
 The main reason was to transfer an ancient (vintage 1980) family video to DVD and also to transfer all our Sony HandyCam Video-8 to DVD.
 This was my third attempt to do this.